 5. And still on music, whack DJs.

-Do these DJs even update their playlists?
+Do some DJs even update their playlists?
 You'll literally hear the same songs over and over literally every weekend.
 And they have no shame playing songs that were hits back when bread was 30 Ksh.

-6. No seating space.
+6. Reservation for seating space.

 8. Mchele peeps.